Menstruation & shame: Cycle of taboo that led to murder of 12-year-old Thane girl by own brother

 Khushi Jain, a Class X student from Sushila Birla Girls’ School, Kolkata, says her environment at school is positive when it comes to menstruation.
 “Since I study in a girls' school, menstruation is perceived as the most natural thing that happens to a girl in puberty,” she says.
 She attributes this progressive attitude towards menstruation largely to the supportive teachers who foster an open dialogue around female health issues.
 In her opinion, discussions surrounding menstrual health should be encouraged in classrooms everywhere since these conversations help break down stigma and misconceptions related to periods.
 “Menstruation should not be a taboo.
 It is important to realise that women are not impure or sinful while they are menstruating,” she says.

-Anusha argues that schools have a significant role to play in promoting positive attitudes towards menstruation.
-She explains, “Children come together in this place and hence, it plays a more crucial role than parents”.
-Anusha emphasises how period is not the sole issue and topics of violence, body, sex and everything in between need to be addressed holistically and methodologically over time.
+Anusha argues that schools have a significant role to play in promoting positive attitudes towards menstruation.“Children come together in this place and hence, it plays a more crucial role than parents”.
+She emphasises how period is not the sole issue and topics of violence, body, sex and everything in between need to be addressed holistically and methodologically over time.